Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Pulse Shaping Filters Their Design

-To overcome the drawbacks of existing pulse shaping filters from Section~\ref{subsec:filter_prev} (see Section~\ref{sec:intro} and Table~\ref{tab:prior_work}), we utilize the Isotropic Orthogonal Transform Algorithm (IOTA)~\cite{Berrou1995_iota,Strohmer2003_iota,Farhang2015_fbmc,Arslan2014_fbmcsurvey} framework to design DD pulse shaping filters.
+To address the limitations of existing pulse shaping filters from Section~\ref{subsec:filter_prev} (see Section~\ref{sec:intro} and Table~\ref{tab:prior_work}), we utilize the Isotropic Orthogonal Transform Algorithm (IOTA)~\cite{Berrou1995_iota,Strohmer2003_iota,Farhang2015_fbmc,Arslan2014_fbmcsurvey} framework to design DD pulse shaping filters.
 The key idea is to orthogonalize a maximally localized pulse shape to shifts of the lattice points $\Lambda$.
-The resulting pulse constitutes the closest orthogonal pulse shape to the initial maximally localized pulse.
+The resulting pulse constitutes the closest orthogonal pulse shape to the initially chosen pulse.

 To apply the IOTA procedure, we consider two maximally localized pulses -- the Gaussian pulse in~\eqref{eq:gauss1} and the prolate spheroidal wave function (PSWF)~\cite{pollak1961_pswf1,pollak1961_pswf2}.
 In 1D, PSWFs are functions that are bandlimited to $\big[\nicefrac{-B'}{2},\nicefrac{B'}{2}\big]$ and are maximally localized within the time interval $\big[\nicefrac{-T'}{2},\nicefrac{T'}{2}\big]$.
 1D PSWFs are given by the eigenvectors of the Fredholm integral: